Getting Started- Build Product Roadmaps

 2. Select Display Preferences (or Show Fields) and customize the page display, e.g. select what fields you'd like to display in this view.

 3. Views can be saved for your personal use, or shared (see how).
+Quickly find your saved views using the Global Search in the top navigation, in the center of the page.

 Screen_Shot_2022-09-27_at_2.28.49_PM.png